ibm-cloud-docs/openshift/openshift_cli_install.md

-# Installing the Red Hat OpenShift Container Platform CLI
+# Installing the OpenShift CLI
 {: #openshift-cli}

 You can use the {{site.data.keyword.containerlong}} CLI plug-in's alias for OpenShift (`ibmcloud oc`) to create and manage your OpenShift cluster infrastructure, such as creating clusters and worker nodes.
 Then, you can use the OpenShift Origin CLI (`oc`) to manage the resources within your OpenShift cluster, such as projects, pods, and deployments.